Rettendon: All Saints’ Church

 The medieval All Saints' Church has a commanding tower and a notable hilltop setting, and is visible for miles.
 It contains a very large marble monument to Edmund Humphrey, dating from 1727.

 Hyde Hall

 To the east of Rettendon, the garden at Hyde Hall was donated to the Royal Horticultural Society in 1993 and is open to the public.

 Governance

 There are three tiers of local government covering Rettendon, at parish, district, and county level: Rettendon Parish Council, Chelmsford City Council, and Essex County Council.
 The parish council meets at the village hall, known as Rettendon Memorial Hall, on Main Road.

+Incidents

 Triple murders

 On 6 December 1995, Rettendon was the scene of the murder of three drug dealers shot dead in a Range Rover down a small farm track.

+Explosion

+On 24 July 2026, an explosion destroyed industrial buildings and vehicles on farmland outside Rettendon.
+The Essex Fire and Rescue Service stated that fertiliser inside one of the affected buildings had exploded after the building initially caught fire..
+The blast created a shockwave likened to a 'sonic boom', which damaged nearby buildings and was felt in locations 12 miles away, with plumes of smoke seen over much of Essex and surrounding areas.